lambda-fairy/lambda-fairy.github.io/cv.md

 Python Developer, 2014--2015

 * Extended the online quiz system for the 200-level course "Formal Languages and Compilers".
-* Implemented a pushdown automaton simulator, with documentation and tests.
 * Used by 145 students in 2015.